7sedam7/krafna/README.md

 - [x]  * migrate file_name, etc under file (name, path, created, accessed, modified)
 - [x] add default variables (today)
 - [ ]  * change it so that it does not need to be on every row (can have a general_values hash that can be passed around, and value getters would first check there and then from the source)
-- [ ] Implement prunning of AND and OR operators (mostly for better error messages, performance there is more then good enough)
+- [ ] Implement pruning of AND and OR operators (mostly for better error messages, performance there is more than good enough)
 - [ ] TODOs
 - [x] Add tests for execution
 - [ ] add suport for functions in SELECT